-A middle aged male adventure racer who had been struggling with right knee pain for six months sought my assistance.
+A middle-aged male adventure racer who had been struggling with right knee pain for six months sought my assistance.
 Adventure racing involves competing over multiple days, ultra-distance walk/running combined with other activities such as mountain biking, swimming, kayaking, and rock climbing.
 His knee pain was focused to the anterior lateral aspect of the right knee.
 He denied experiencing previous traumatic injury to his back or lower extremities; he denied having to wear corrective shoes or braces on his feet as a child.

 The significant findings of the clinical examination were in standing his right foot pointed outward more than the left.
 In relaxed sitting with his knee flexed 90 degrees and feet dangling the right foot and lower leg pointed outward (laterally) more than the left foot and lower leg.
-Active and passive range of motion of the hips, knees, ankles, and feet was with in normal limits and symptom free except for passive medial or internal rotation of the right lower leg and tibia.
+Active and passive range of motion of the hips, knees, ankles, and feet was within normal limits and symptom-free except for passive medial or internal rotation of the right lower leg and tibia.
 Active and passive medial rotation of the right lower leg was stiff and limited compared to the same movement of the left lower leg.

-Interestingly, he reported he tried to use cruise control often, but when his right foot was not on the gas pedal it was still positioned in a laterally rotated position on the floor board of the car.
+Interestingly, he reported he tried to use cruise control often, but when his right foot was not on the gas pedal it was still positioned in a laterally rotated position on the floorboard of the car.

 He was instructed to modify his foot position on the gas pedal when driving to avoid lateral rotation of the lower leg.
-He was instructed to position his heel towards the middle of the car so that when his foot was on the gas pedal it was aligned straight due north and not pointed east or to the right relative to body.
+He was instructed to position his heel towards the middle of the car so that when his foot was on the gas pedal it was aligned straight due north and not pointed east or to the right relative to the body.

-He was instructed in remedial exercise to increase flexibility of right lower leg (tibia) to medially/inwardly rotate.
+He was instructed in remedial exercise to increase the flexibility of the right lower leg (tibia) to medially/inwardly rotate.
 The goal was to have passive and active medial tibial rotation on the right which equaled the range of motion of the left tibia relative to the knee.

 The exercise is done sitting, positioning the right ankle resting on the left thigh.

 With both hands grasping the right lower leg (tibia) the lower leg is pulled/stretched in a medial direction with both hands.
-In this position the foot will point towards the ceiling.
+In this position, the foot will point towards the ceiling.

 Finally he was instructed to consciously turn his right lower leg inward/medially when walking and running.

-This client was able to eliminate his chronic right knee pain that he had been suffering for 6 months and run walk/run 6 hours pain free with in one week’s time.
+This client was able to eliminate his chronic right knee pain that he had been suffering for 6 months and run walk/run 6 hours pain-free within one week’s time.

 This is an example of managing a repetitive use injury by identifying the excessive amount of asymmetrical repetitive activity which correlated with the injury.
 Once the offending alignment/movement was identified strategies were developed to modify the repetitive asymmetrical activity.
-Remedial exercises were developed to restore normal alignment and movement, and conscious modification of walking/running form was used.
-Gas pedal knee was alleviated in a very short time period.
+Remedial exercises were developed to restore normal alignment and movement, and conscious modification of the walking/running form was used.
+The gas pedal knee was alleviated in a very short time period.